Breeding Values

 Importantly, breeding values for NZ dairy cattle can be compared across different breeds, herds, and ages.

-Breeding values are calculated using information which is collected by farmers, on-farm.
+Breeding values are calculated using information collected by farmers, on-farm.
 For example:

 When a calf is born, the first estimate of its breeding values will be calculated as the average of its parents.
 This means it is critically important that the mother of a calf is identified correctly at birth, as dam information is linked to the father of the calf through mating records.

-The NZAEL Animal Evaluation system publishes breeding values for dairy bulls on a wide variety of traits.
-Nine of these traits have been identified as having a measurable economic value to NZ farmers, and those breeding values are combined with the relevant economic values to produce the index Breeding Worth (BW).
+The NZ Animal Evaluation system publishes breeding values for dairy bulls on a wide variety of traits.
+Ten of these traits have been identified as having a measurable economic value to NZ farmers, and those breeding values are combined with the relevant economic values to produce the index Breeding Worth (BW).

-In addition to traits included in BW, farmers can access Breeding Values for a range of TOP traits (Conformation and Udder traits) as well as gestation length and calving difficulty in order to select bulls best suited to their herd.
+In addition to traits included in BW, farmers can access Breeding Values for a range of TOP traits (Conformation and Udder traits) as well as calving difficulty in order to select bulls best suited to their herd.

 The ten traits in BW are categorised as either Production efficiency traits or Robustness traits.